mmatsumoto/kotlin-webinar/README.md

 - Destructuring Declarations - Topic6

-- Default values for functions parameters - Topic7
-    - no overload method
-    - call in any order
-    - put values without default value at begin

 - Smart cast - Topic8
-    - reified T

 - Returning from a code block - Topic9
     - if else